endymion/BeachAnalytics/site/_posts/2020-04-29-dont-focus-on-the-center-line.md

 It's especially dangerous when journalists misunderstand the IHME results and report on them, because they <mark>inadvertently spread risky misinformation</mark>.
 In one recent example, CNN reported that "Last week, the model projected 67,641 deaths from Covid-19."

 This is an example of <mark><a href="https://en.wikipedia.org/wiki/False_precision">false precision</a></mark>, when numerical data is presented in a manner that implies better precision than is justified.{% cite wikipedia:false_precision %}  Stating the forecast in terms of <mark>a precise center line confuses readers</mark>.
-Such an exact projection is obviously ridiculous, and many of the people spreading misinformation like to <mark>ridicule the overly-precise IHME forecasts</mark>.{% cite infowars:virologists-question-lockdowns %}  When the real numbers don't track the forecast precisely, people then misinterpret or misrepresent the error as evidence that the entire model is invalid.
+Such an exact projection is obviously ridiculous, and people who spread misinformation have used that to <mark>ridicule the overly-precise IHME forecasts</mark> and advance a narrative that the experts have been completely wrong about the virus.{% cite infowars:virologists-question-lockdowns %}  When the real numbers don't track the forecast precisely, people then misinterpret or misrepresent the error as evidence that the entire model is invalid.

-We can't blame CNN too much in this case, because the false precision comes from the IHME dashboard.
+We can't blame CNN too much in this case, because the false precision comes directly from the IHME dashboard.
 The charts on the dashboard clearly show a forecast _range_, but they also give a handy total.
 Currently "74,073 COVID-19 deaths".
 The number of [significant figures](https://en.wikipedia.org/wiki/Significant_figures) in the dashboard's own totals are <mark>inappropriately overstating the precision of the forecast</mark>,{% cite wikipedia:significant_figures %} and are <mark>misleading to the public</mark>.

 <mark>Journalists should cite the full range of the forecast</mark> and the caveat that the model is only forecasting one wave.
 For example: "The IHME model currently forecasts the total death rate in the US from the first wave of the COVID-19 outbreak will fall in the range from about 22 thousand people to about 122 thousand people."  <mark>Journalists should not overstate the precision of the forecast by reporting the center line</mark> of the projections or by using too many significant figures.
-And the <mark>models themselves should avoid portraying false precision</mark>, by stating broad ranges instead of the center-line forecast.
+And the <mark>models themselves should avoid portraying false precision</mark> by stating broad ranges instead of the center-line forecast.

 ## Another big misconception